Petra Nieminen

-Petra Nieminen (born 4 May 1999) is a Finnish ice hockey player and alternate captain of the Finnish national team, currently playing in the Swedish Women's Hockey League (SDHL) with Luleå HF/MSSK.
+Petra Nieminen (born 4 May 1999) is a Finnish ice hockey player for Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL) and alternate captain of Finland women's national ice hockey team.
 She is considered one of the top young talents in Finnish ice hockey.

 Playing career

 Nieminen's minor ice hockey career was played with the junior teams of Tappara in her hometown of Tampere.
 She played on boys' teams during her childhood and into her teen years, playing on the same youth team as future NHLer Patrik Laine.
-Beginning when she was 13, she intermittently played with the Tappara representative women's team in the Naisten Mestis and Naisten Suomi-sarja, the second-and third-tier women’s senior leagues in Finland.
+Beginning when she was 13, she intermittently played with the Tappara representative women's team in the Naisten Mestis and Naisten Suomi-sarja, the second-and third-tier women's senior leagues in Finland.

 At age 16, she moved to Kuortane and began attending the Kuortaneen urheilulukio to play with Team Kuortane in the Naisten SM-sarja (renamed Naisten Liiga in 2017).
 In her first season with Kuortane, Nieminen led the team in scoring, tallying 23 points (15 goals + 8 assists) in 25 games played and was recognized with the Noora Räty Award as best rookie in the Naisten SM-sarja.
-She was the team’s scoring leader again in the 2016–17 season.
-In her third season, she was Kuortane’s second-highest scorer, leading the team in points per game, despite missing nine of 30 regular season games because she was representing Finland in the women's ice hockey tournament at the 2018 Winter Olympics, and was named Naisten Liiga Player of the Month for December 2017.
+She was the team's scoring leader again in the 2016–17 season.
+In her third season, she was Kuortane's second-highest scorer, leading the team in points per game, despite missing nine of 30 regular season games because she was representing Finland in the women's ice hockey tournament at the 2018 Winter Olympics, and was named Naisten Liiga Player of the Month for December 2017.
 Her 15 points (7+8) in eight playoff games helped Team Kuortane claim the Aurora Borealis Cup bronze medal, the first Finnish Championship medal in team history.
 She was awarded the 2018 Katja Riipi Award for best forward in the Naisten Liiga and was named to the 2018 All-Star First Team.

 In 2018, she left Finland to sign with Luleå HF/MSSK in Luleå, Sweden, joining fellow Finnish national team players Jenni Hiirikoski, Michelle Karvinen, Ronja Savolainen, and Noora Tulus on the SDHL team.
 She scored 24 points (13+11) in 34 games of her rookie SDHL season and contributed 11 points (6+5) in eleven playoff games as Luleå won the SDHL championship.

 She more than doubled her point total in the 2019–20 season, scoring 55 points (25+30) in 36 games, leading the team in scoring and finishing third in points among all players in the league.
 She added another 8 points in 6 playoff games as Luleå returned to the SDHL finals to face HV71 before the season was canceled due to the COVID-19 pandemic in Sweden.
 She was named the 2020 SDHL MVP and was a Forward of the Year Award finalist.

 During the 2020 off-season, she underwent a knee operation that caused her to miss the first few games of the 2020–21 SDHL season.